its-the-shrimp/its-the-shrimp/README.md

 ### 🦐
-Hello, my name is Tim "The Shrimp" Kurdov, here is some of the things I've done as a programmer:
+Hello, my name is Tim "The Shrimp" Kurdov, here are some of the things I've done as a programmer:

 ## Projects
 - [shrimple](https://github.com/its-the-shrimp/shrimple): Static website generator supercharged with Lua